jas0123uah/LCsolutions/README.md

             # If we are too far on the right, we need to go to left side
 32
             elif maxLeftNums1 > minRightNums2:
-33
-                end = partition_nums1 - 1
-34
-            # If we are too far on the left, we need to go to right side
 35
             else:
 36